View Steven Kearns's Obituary on marionstar.com and share memories

 A very wise man, Steve had a great sense of understanding, knowing when to speak up and when to walk away.
 He also was very driven, working diligently towards what he wanted in life.
 He had a huge and caring heart, always putting the needs of others before his own, and giving selflessly to anyone in need.
 He also was a jokester, always finding a way to make everyone laugh.

-Including his parents, Steve was preceded in death by his granddaughter, Mercedes Chapman; and three siblings: Marshall, Daniel and Lowell Kearns.
+Including his parents, Steve was preceded in death by his granddaughter, Mersadies Chapman; and three siblings: Marshall, Daniel and Lowell Kearns.

 Private funeral services will be held for his family, including burial in Pleasant Hill Cemetery officiated by Pastor Scott Morris.
 A public memorial service will be planned at a later date.
 Snyder Funeral Homes, Denzer Chapel, is handling funeral plans and will live stream the service on their Facebook page at 11 am on Wednesday, March 25, 2020. https://www.facebook.com/DenzerChapelSFH/